UnivLille-Meta/Miage23/Week03-ReverseEngineering/2-Exercises.md

 ## Takeaways
 - Focused on the target and the task at hand
 - Ignore things not in focus, keep a log for later
-- You will probably ignored more things than those that you learn
+- You will probably ignore more things than those that you learn
 - Flow: High-level View => Usage => Implementation

 - Comments had important info: the why of the design